 Sports drinks have changed a great deal since Dr Robert Cade created a concoction of sugar, salt and lemon juice mixed into water for American Football players in the 1960s.
 Sports drinks are used in a variety of sports nowadays and it seems unlikely that the industry will stand still in the coming years...

-- The future of sports drinks - personalisation
+The first sports drinks

 Way back in 1909 James E. Sullivan, the Head honcho at the US Amateur Athletic Union, advised that athletes “Don’t get in to the habit of drinking and eating in a marathon race; some prominent runners do, but it is not beneficial”.